BhupeshDahiya/devops-cloud-interview-guide/08-kubernetes/14-rollback-strategy.md

 ### Key takeaway

 > "Our rollback strategy relies on GitOps principles — reverting Git changes triggers clean, trackable rollbacks.
 For high-risk deployments, we combine this with automated checks and canary monitoring to catch regressions early."

+> If you need multi-environment flexibility and reuse, a Helm-based repo is better because you can manage configuration via values.yaml and rollback via chart versions.
+If you prioritize simplicity, auditability, and full predictability, a manifest-based repo is better because what’s in Git is exactly what gets deployed.
+Most medium to large teams use Helm repos for complex apps and manifest repos for simple, single-environment apps.